umgc/summer2025/README.md

 # CareConnect App

 CareConnect is a full-stack healthcare application designed to streamline communication and coordination between caregivers and patients.
-It includes a **Flutter frontend** and a **Node.js backend**, with support for authentication, gamification, secure messaging, and more.
+It includes a **Flutter frontend** and a **Spring Boot backend**, supporting authentication, gamification, secure messaging, social networking, and more.

 ---